 b.
 Prohibition of Forced or Compulsory Labor

 The law does not prohibit all forms of forced or compulsory labor, nor do laws specifically criminalize forced labor.
-Instead, the SAR uses its Employment and Theft Ordinances to prosecute forced labor and related offenses.
-Because these violations are typically civil offenses with fines, penalties for these offenses were not commensurate with those for analogous serious crimes, such as kidnapping, which violate the Crimes Ordinance and carry prison terms.
+Instead, the SAR uses its Employment and Theft Ordinances to prosecute labor violations and related offenses.
+Penalties for these offenses were not sufficient to deter violations.

-NGOs expressed concerns that some migrant workers, especially domestic workers in private homes, faced high levels of indebtedness assumed as part of the recruitment process, creating a risk they could be subjected to forced labor through debt-based coercion.
-Domestic workers in the SAR were mostly women and mainly came from the Philippines, Indonesia, and other Southeast and South Asian countries.
+NGOs expressed concerns some migrant workers, especially domestic workers in private homes, faced high levels of indebtedness assumed as part of the recruitment process, creating a risk they could fall victim to debt bondage.
+Domestic workers in Hong Kong were mostly female and mainly came from the Philippines, Indonesia, and other Southeast Asian countries.
 The SAR allows for the collection of maximum placement fees of 10 percent of the first month’s wages, but some recruitment firms required large up-front fees in the country of origin that workers struggled to repay.
-Some locally licensed employment agencies were suspected of colluding with local money lenders and agencies overseas to profit from debt schemes, and some local agencies illegally withheld the passports and employment contracts of domestic workers until they repaid the debt.
+Some locally licensed employment agencies were suspected of colluding with agencies overseas to profit from debt schemes, and some local agencies illegally confiscated the passports and employment contracts of domestic workers and withheld them until they repaid the debt.

-SAR authorities stated they encouraged aggrieved workers to file complaints and make use of government conciliation services, and that they actively pursued reports of any labor violations (see section 7.e., Acceptable Conditions of Work).
+SAR authorities stated they encouraged aggrieved workers to file complaints and make use of government conciliation services as well as actively pursued reports of any labor violations.

 c.
 Prohibition of Child Labor and Minimum Age for Employment

 The Labor Department effectively enforced these laws and regularly inspected workplaces to enforce compliance with the regulations.
-Penalties for child labor law violations include fines and legal damages and were not commensurate with those for analogous serious crimes, such as kidnapping, that violate the Crimes Ordinance and carry prison terms.
+Penalties for violations of child labor laws include fines and legal damages and were sufficient to deter violations.

 d.
 Discrimination with Respect to Employment and Occupation

 The law and regulations prohibit employment discrimination based on race or ethnicity, disability, family status (marital status or pregnancy), or sex.
 The law stipulates employers must prove that proficiency in a particular language is a justifiable job requirement if they reject a candidate on those grounds.
-Regulations do not prohibit employment discrimination on the grounds of age, color, religion, political opinion, national origin or citizenship, sexual orientation or gender identity, HIV or other communicable disease status, or social status.
-The law authorizes the Equal Opportunities Commission to work towards the elimination of discrimination and harassment as well as to promote equal opportunity for men and women.
+Regulations do not prohibit employment discrimination on the grounds of color, religion, political opinion, national origin or citizenship, sexual orientation or gender identity, HIV or other communicable disease status, or social status.

 The government generally enforced these laws and regulations.
-In cases in which employment discrimination occurred, SAR courts had broad powers to levy penalties on those violating these laws and regulations.
-Although the government generally enforced these laws, women reportedly faced some discrimination in employment, salary, welfare, inheritance, and promotion.
+In cases in which employment discrimination occurred, the SAR’s courts had broad powers to levy penalties on those who violated these laws and regulations.

 e.
 Acceptable Conditions of Work

-Occupational Safety and Health: The law includes occupational safety and health standards for various industries.
-Workplace health and safety laws allow workers to remove themselves from situations that endanger health or safety without jeopardy to their employment.
+Laws exist to provide for health and safety of workers in the workplace.
+Workers may remove themselves from situations that endanger health or safety without jeopardy to their employment.
 Employers are required to report any injuries sustained by their employees in work-related accidents.

-The Occupational Safety and Health Branch of the Labor Department is responsible for safety and health promotion, identification of unsafe conditions, enforcement of safety management legislation, and policy formulation and implementation.
-Inspectors have the authority to make unannounced inspections and initiate investigations and prosecutions.
-For the first half of the year, the Labor Department reported 14,368 cases of occupational accidents.
+The Occupational Safety and Health Branch of the Labor Department is responsible for safety and health promotion, identification of unsafe conditions, enforcement of safety management legislation, and policy formulation and implementation; it enforced occupational safety and health laws effectively.